Gluten-Free Rice Flour Bread with Psyllium Husk | dietplan-101.com

 - 3 large eggs

-- Mix flour, starches, sugar, salt, psyllium husk and instant yeast with a stand mixer with paddle attachment (or hand mixer) until well combined.
+- Mix flour, starches, sugar, salt, psyllium husk, and instant yeast with a stand mixer with the paddle attachment (or hand mixer) until well combined.

 - Gradually add in the milk and mix until the mixture has come together.

 - Add in butter and beat until well blended.

 - Add in eggs, one at a time (beat until thoroughly integrated before adding another).

 - When all eggs are added, beat the batter at high speed for 3 minutes to incorporate more air into it.

 - Scrap the sides of the mixing bowl, cover, and let the batter rise for 45 minutes (at room temperature).

 - Lightly grease a loaf pan (I use 11.5″ x 4″ x 2.75″, or 9″ x 5″ x 2.75″) with some butter (and line with parchment paper).

 - Transfer the risen batter to the prepared pan, press down to break the large bubbles, then smooth the surface with wet fingers.